Black & White (Juice Wrld song)

-"Black & White" is a song by American rapper and singer Juice Wrld.
+"Black & White" is a song by American rapper Juice Wrld.
 It was released on May 23, 2018, as the sixth track from his debut studio album Goodbye & Good Riddance.

 Composition

 "Black & White" continues the theme of Goodbye & Good Riddance with an ode to codeine, cocaine, and other addicting drugs.

+The track has been used as an anthem to end racism.

 Music video

 The music video was released on October 3, 2018.
 The video follows Juice Wrld as he parties nonstop with his friends in a luxurious mansion.
 Eventually, the rapper passes away in the video and visits his own memorial.
 The video was directed by R.J.
-Sanchez and has 164 million views as of September 24 2021.
+Sanchez and has 229 million views as of March 18 2025.